 You can heat up the tortillas by placing them in foil and baking them in the oven at 350 degrees for about 5 minutes.
 You can also fry them by adding a little oil in a hot pan with a touch of salt (or toast the tortillas on the pan without oil).
 I personally fry the hard shells for an extra crispy/oily texture and heat the soft tortillas over a gas flame to keep the consistency tender.

-Veggies & Fruit: Shredded lettuce, diced tomatoes, sliced cabbage, avocados, green onions, radishes and jalapeños are a few delicious ideas to expose your child to in a multi-layered taco.
+Veggies & Fruit: Shredded lettuce, diced tomatoes, sliced cabbage, avocados, green onions, radishes and jalapeños are a few delicious foods to expose your child to in a multi-layered taco.
 By offering veggies and fruit in all types of colors and shapes you can help your children make healthier food decisions.
 Score!

 Toppings: Shredded cheese and sour cream are kid favorites.
 But you can also try cilantro, salsa or a squeeze of lime / lemon juice.
 When I was a child, I loved to put white onions and lime juice on top of my taco, and it’s a topping I continue to use to this day!

 Assembly: To assemble the bar, put the taco shells on one side of the Play Mat and arrange the ingredients in the compartments.
 Put the food you most want your child to eat in the largest section so it has more visual presence.
 But try to keep ‘picky eating comments’ to yourself during food activities where your child is trying to establish some food choices and control.
 So, if you want your child to eat more protein, fill that larger section with meat or beans.
 Want them to try a new veggie?
 Put it in the larger section the next time you have taco night!
-Remember…allowing your little one to select foods encourages them to be a little braver and try something new!
+Remember… allowing your little one to select foods encourages them to be a little braver and try something new!

 Three Taco Bar Twists: Twist #1 - try using taco stands (like we did in this picture) to hold the taco shells in place for easy filling.
 Twist #2 - change up the taco bar by modifying the shell to a flat shell.
 Add some refried beans and you have a tostada bar!
-Twist #3 - alternate the shell with a Taco Bowl and make a healthy taco salad!
+Twist #3 - alternate the shell with a taco bowl and make a healthy taco salad!

 Regardless of your taco bar setting, remember that messy food play has an important role in teaching kids about food and avoiding future mealtime battles.
 Twisting up the taco bar is a great way to make slight changes that aren't too overwhelming for a picky eater.